dynamsoft-docs/document-normalizer-docs/introduction/index.md

 Don’t worry if your documents/tables are blurry, damaged, too colorful or peculiar in any way.
 DDN provides various image processing settings for full customization.
 Our default settings are sufficient for most cases.
 However, additional tweaks can be made for your specific cases to achieve greater speed and accuracy.

-### Various document normalization
+### Various document normalization features

 Do you want to convert a document photo that is randomly taken, to a document image that looks like a carefully scanned document?
-With DDN, you can easily extract documents from photos, and normalize them in various ways.
+With DDN, you can easily extract documents from photos and normalize them in various ways.

 - Border cropping